gajus/eslint-plugin-jsdoc/.README/rules/check-types.md

 Reports invalid types.

-By default, ensures that case of native types is the same as in this list:
+By default, ensures that the casing of native types is the same as in this list:

 ```
 undefined